mattermost/docs/source/onboard/advanced-permissions-backend-infrastructure.rst

 .. note::

-  The contents of this document apply to Mattermost Server version 5.0 and later.
+  The contents of this document apply to Mattermost Server v5.0 and later.

 .. contents::